 We were particularly lucky because our family had a lodge we could all stay in.
 It was a gorgeous old building, all wooden and full of curious objects that spoke of Norwegian farm life.
 The beds were cute little wooden bunks, which I loved, and there was room for all my family to stay in one spacious, yet very cosy lodge.
 People would pay vast amounts, I thought, to stay somewhere so special.
 It felt like I’d stepped into the world of Hans Christian Anderson.

 We stayed two days, and then drove back towards Oslo.
 We stopped at the Heddal Stave Church, which was an incredible destination – we were so lucky it was en-route.
 It’s Norway’s largest stave church, a style of church built in Norway between the 11th and 13th century and has a distinct, step-like design.

 There was also a historic village to walk around – an open air museum – which made it a full day out, great photo-taking opportunity and the perfect end to our trip.
 I’d been able to experience some of Norway’s charm without breaking the bank.

 All in all it felt like a really special trip.
 Of course there were personal reasons for this, and the fact that I was surrounded by family I don’t see often, but also it was an absolutely incredible location.
-How lucky, I thought, was my cousin to grow up here and so be able to hold what was essentially an affordable wedding, but yet much more beautiful than the majority of weddings held here at three times the expense.
+How lucky, I thought, was my cousin’s wife to grow up here and so be able to hold what was essentially an affordable wedding, but yet much more beautiful than the majority of weddings held near me at three times the expense.
 I don’t know if anyone could grow up in rural Norway and be happy living anywhere else, it really is other-worldly.